• Skip to primary navigation

 An image showing all the ingredients you need to prepare Spanish polvorones.

-• Almonds – no need to blanch the almonds, the slight bitterness of the skin is good for balancing the sweetness of these Spanish cookies.
+• Almonds – no need to blanch the almonds, the slight bitterness of the skin is good for balancing the sweetness of these Spanish Christmas cookies.

 • Butter – unsalted and softened.